Oro Mensah

-Oliver Sauter (born 9 May 1995) is a Nigerian-Swiss professional wrestler.
+Oliver Sauter (born 9 May 1995) is a Nigerian professional wrestler.
 He is working as a freelancer under the ring name Oro.
 He is best known for his time in WWE, where he performed under the ring names Oliver Carter and Oro Mensah and is a former a one-time NXT UK Tag Team Champion.
 Prior to joining WWE, Sauter competed in various European promotions, most notably Westside Xtreme Wrestling (WxW) and German Wrestling Federation (GWF) under the ring name Mr. Exotic Erotic.

 Early life

 Oliver Sauter was born in Lagos, Nigeria to a Swiss father and a Ghanaian mother.
 He grew up in Zürich, Switzerland.